0mods/docsweb/docs/hollowcore/events.md

 ## List of all events

 You can't find all the events right away, some of them may be provided by other mods or created by you.
-But you can find the main ones in the 'en.hollowhorizon.hc.common.events' package.
+But you can find the main ones in the 'ru.hollowhorizon.hc.common.events' package.

 ## Creating an Event Handler